zdeongh/rs-journey/rs-notes.md

 - Way is needed to return this memory to the allocator when finished

 First part: Memory is requested by me when calling String::from("hello")

+A string consists of -> in memory, information stored on the stack
+- pointer to the memory adress i.e. index zero of the string
+- the length i.e. how much memory is stored for the content
+- the capacity i.e. amount of memory received from the allocator = means we the created string variable is assigned to another, these infos get copied, but not its "acutal" content inside the memory.

+The 'double free error' problem
+=> When e.g. a string is assigned to another string and they go out of scope, it is normally trying to clear up memory twice (because we have to 'two referencs', SO

+Rust does this: If we assign one string to another and try to use the first one, it doesnt work because rust considers tring one as 'no longer valid' to prevent this error

+-> When Rust does invalidate the first string, it is considered a MOVE -> If we want to deep copy the data on the heap, it is called CLONING

+### Stack-Only Data: copy

+- > Further infos in 4.1

+### Ownership and functions